pwhittlesea/pwhittlesea.github.com/_posts/2024-10-03-new-zealand-3.md

 ![solo-gandalf](/assets/images/new_zealand/3/new_zealand_0813.jpg "My, very fetching, Gandalf costume"){: .align-center style="width: 50%;"}

-We set off and it took us about an hour to get close to Hobbiton.
+We set off, and it took us about an hour to get close to Hobbiton.

 If you had just dropped me here, I would swear blind that we were back in the Cotswolds in the UK.
-Rolling hills surrounded us on all sides as we pulled up to 'The Shire's Rest', a small Cafe and bus depot where the tours start[^1].
+Rolling hills surrounded us on all sides as we pulled up to 'The Shire's Rest', a small Café and bus depot where the tours start[^1].

-[^1]: You wouldn't really want hundreds of cars piling into the, relatively remote, site of Hobbiton; so it makes sense for people to be loaded onto coaches at this visitor center style space.
+[^1]: You wouldn't really want hundreds of cars piling into the &mdash; relatively remote &mdash; site of Hobbiton; so it makes sense for people to be loaded onto coaches at this visitor center style space.

-We, however, were a special tour group and we got to take Shadowfax from The Shire's Rest to Hobbiton itself.
+We, however, were a special tour group, and we got to take Shadowfax from The Shire's Rest to Hobbiton itself.
 As we headed up the road towards Hobbiton, our tour guide started playing 'Concerning Hobbits' from the beginning of the 'The Lord of the Rings: The Fellowship of the Ring' (embedded below, play it to follow along).

 {% include video id="CL_3mlOPnGI" provider="youtube" %}